jowl (noun) /dʒaʊl/

 - Drool dripped from the dogs jowls.

-- The other passenger was a large man with sizeable jowls.
+- The other passenger was a large man with sizable jowls.

 - The cow lifted her head and I could see the jowl dangling below her neck.